Viscosity solutions of Hamilton-Jacobi equation in $RCD(K,\infty)$ spaces and applications to large deviations: Introduction

 \end{Theorem} Here `smooth enough' is interpreted in the sense of so-called \emph{test functions} $\testi\X$, see \cite{Savare13}, \cite{Gigli14}: for the purpose of this introduction it is only important to keep in mind that this is a rather large space of functions, meaning that it is dense in many relevant functional spaces.

 By the monotonicity in $\varphi$ of both sides of \eqref{eq:visc} it is easy to see that the same formula holds for the larger class of functions $\psi:\X\to\R$ such that

 If $\X$ is also proper, then it is known that the class of test functions contains many cut-off functions (see \cite[Lemma 6.7]{AmbrosioMondinoSavare13-2}), so that the class of $\psi$'s for which \eqref{eq:classe} holds coincides with $C_b(\X)$ (see Proposition \ref{lem:ldp-lipschitz}).
-Also, if $\X$ is proper, then for every $x\in\X$ the function $y\mapsto \frac{\sfd^2(x,y)}{4}$ has compact sublevels (in fact this is a characterization of proper spaces) and it is well known that in this case the validity of \eqref{eq:visc} for every $\varphi\in C_b(\X)$ is equivalent to a LDP, so we obtain: \begin{Theorem}[Theorem \ref{thm:ldp-heatkernel}] Let $(\X,\sfd,\mm)$ be a proper $\RCD(K,\infty)$ space with $K \in \R$.
-Then the family $(\mu_t[x])$ satisfies a Large Deviations Principle with speed $t^{-1}$ and rate
+Also, if $\X$ is proper, then for every $x\in\X$ the function $y\mapsto \frac{\sfd^2(x,y)}{4}$ has compact sublevels (in other words, $\X$ is locally compact; in fact this is a characterization of proper spaces, see \cite[Theorem 2.5.28]{BBI01}) and it is well known that in this case the validity of \eqref{eq:visc} for every $\varphi\in C_b(\X)$ is equivalent to a LDP, see Theorems \ref{thm:lower-ldp} and \ref{thm:upper-ldp} below, so we obtain: